Securely manage your Carewell SEIU 503 benefits online 24/7!

 Benefit Summary

-If you are eligible for Healthcare Cost Assistance benefits, you will receive a Benefit Convenience Card (a Mastercard debit card) to pay for your covered out-of-pocket medical expenses.
-The card will come from Ameriflex (the Benefits Convenience Administrator).
+• You receive a Benefit Convenience Card (a Mastercard credit card) to pay for your covered out-of-pocket medical expenses.
+The card comes from Ameriflex (the Benefits Convenience Card Administrator).
 For more information about the Benefit Convenience Card and how to use it, click here.

 Important Things to Know